Rashod Bateman deserves a chance to return to the Gophers, NCAA

 So Rashod Bateman can’t do the same?

-The NCAA has made a habit of delivering inconsistent rulings in transfer cases, granting some athletes immediate eligibility while requiring other athletes to sit out a year of competition.
+The NCAA has made a habit of delivering inconsistent rulings in transfer cases, granting some athletes immediate eligibility while requiring other athletes to sit out a year.

 This situation is different.
 The NCAA’s rule book should be irrelevant given the unpredictable and fluid nature of circumstances caused by a global pandemic.